-Bus signal initialization is a special kind of signal initialization.
+Bus signal initialization is a special form of signal initialization.
 For general information about initializing signals, see Initialize Signals and Discrete States.
+For details about initializing array of buses signals, see Initialize Arrays of Buses.

 You can use bus signal initialization features to: